mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

   TODO: Were there any fixes needed for Go 1.11?
 - `go get {pkg1} {pkg2} ...`\
   This downloads and installs packages and their dependencies.
+- `go list`\
+  This outputs the import path of the current directory if the current contains at least one `.go` file.
 - `go build`\
   This builds an executable for the package in the current directory that includes everything needed to run